pytorch/pytorch/docs/source/jit.rst

 TorchScript supports a subset of Python's variable resolution (i.e. scoping) rules.
 Local variables behave the same as in Python, except for the restriction that a variable must have the same type along all paths through a function.
-If a variable has a different type on different sides of an if statement, it is an error to use it after the end of the if statement.
+If a variable has a different type on different branches of an if statement, it is an error to use it after the end of the if statement.

 Similarly, a variable is not allowed to be used if it is only *defined* along some